AllensTechChannel/Ad-Show/README.md

 * 1x USB to SATA Adapter OR 1x NVME to USB adapter.
     - **MAKE SURE TO PICK THE RIGHT STORAGE DEVICE DEPENDING ON THE COMPUTER YOU WILL BE INSTALLING TO** (example, don't buy a NVME for a computer from 2009)
-    - if using a desktop HDD; which is not recommended, you NEED a powered adapter
+    - If using a desktop HDD; which is not recommended, you NEED a powered adapter
     - Do NOT use a USB drive as it will be SLOW (except for high performance USB drives)

 * 1x SATA SSD (highly recommended), 1x HDD (not recommended), OR one NVME drive.